-Sanjay Raut hints at dissolution of Maharashtra Assembly as Eknath Shinde claims support of 40 MLAs
+Shiv Sena calls MLA meeting at 5 pm, says those absent will be considered out of the party

 This was after Shiv Sena leader Eknath Shinde claimed on Wednesday that he has the support of more than 40 MLAs.
 The Maharashtra minister along with a group of MLAs threatening to break away from the ruling coalition in the state reached Guwahati from Surat on Wednesday morning.

-The crisis in Maharashtra started on Tuesday after the MLAs put up at a hotel in Surat hours amid speculation of cross-voting in favour of the Bharatiya Janata Party in the Legislative Council polls held on Monday.
+Meanwhile, Shiv Sena MP Sanjay Raut wrote in a tweet that the developments were heading towards the dissolution of the state Assembly.

-More than 20 MLAs are with Shinde, according to news reports.
-However, Shinde’s claim of having the support of over 40 MLAs is crucial as the number would ensure that the rebel leaders do not get disqualified from the Assembly under the anti-defection law.
-Shinde needs the support of at least 37 MLAs – two-thirds of the Shiv Sena’s strength in the Assembly – to avoid the disqualification.
+The crisis started on Tuesday after the rebel MLAs put up at a hotel in Surat hours amid speculation of cross-voting in favour of the Bharatiya Janata Party in the Legislative Council polls held on Monday.

-Meanwhile, Maharashtra Chief Minister Uddhav Thackeray has called a meeting of the state Cabinet on Wednesday afternoon.
+Shinde’s claim of having the support of over 40 MLAs is crucial as the number would ensure that the rebel leaders do not get disqualified from the Assembly under the anti-defection law.
+He needs the support of at least 37 MLAs – two-thirds of the Shiv Sena’s strength in the Assembly – to avoid the disqualification.

 Live updates